alienflip/zku.one-Course/week_2/semaphore/README.md

     CalculateNullifierHash() : The circuit hashes the identity nullifier and the external nullifier.
 The it checks that it matches the given nullifiers hash.
 Additionally, the smart contract ensures that it has not previously seen this nullifiers hash.
 This way, double-signalling is impossible.

-    Semaphore() : When a user registers their identity, they simply send a hash of an EdDSA public key and two random secrets to the contract, which stores it in a Merkle tree (MT Verifier).
-This hash is called an identity commitment, and the random secrets are the identity nullifier and identity trapdoor.
-Broadcasting a signal is a little more complex.
+    Semaphore() : Broadcasting a signal is a little more complex.
 There are two parts to it: (a) anonymously proving membership of the set of registered users, and (b) preventing double-signalling via an external nullifier.
 This is not done in the circuit, though.

 2.3.
 Create a frontend for the current semaphore version.